DJJamsran/Tableau-Advanced-Viz---Sales-Analysis/README.md

 </p>

 ### You will learn
--  how to use BAN on dashboards
+-  how to create BAN on dashboards
--  how to use one filter to multiple sheet on the dashboard
+-  how to create one filter to multiple sheet on the dashboard
--  how to use parameters for filtering multiple dimensions
+-  how to create parameters for filtering multiple dimensions
+-  how to create a filter to select TOP

   <br>